maxheyn/TorghastTeams/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Where did the bug occur?**
+A description of where the bug occured. i.e. Anima Powers Frame, Minimap Button, TorghastTeams Frame, etc.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'